-Management has omitted the management's discussion and analysis and the other post-employment benefit schedule of funding progress that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Management has omitted the management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the basic financial statements is not affected by this missing information.
+Our opinion on the basic financial statements is not modified with respect to this matter.